Square Meters to Square Feet

 History of Square Meter and Square Foot

 The square meter became the international standard unit of area through the adoption of the metric system, which began in France in the 1790s and spread globally over the following two centuries.
-The square foot, meanwhile, has been used in English-speaking countries for hundreds of years, derived from the foot measure that was used in ancient Rome, Egypt, and Greece.
-The precise modern relationship between the two was established in 1959, when the foot was defined as exactly 0.3048 meters, making 1 square meter equal to exactly 10.7639104... square feet.
+Every country that adopted the metric system — from South America to Asia to Africa — uses square meters as the standard for real estate and land area.
+The square foot, meanwhile, has been used in English-speaking countries for hundreds of years, derived from the foot measure used in ancient Rome, Egypt, and Greece.
+The US has maintained square feet as its property area standard even as the rest of the world switched, which means anyone buying, selling, or comparing property across borders needs this conversion.
+The precise modern relationship between the two was established in 1959, when the international yard and pound agreement fixed the foot as exactly 0.3048 meters, making 1 square meter equal to exactly 10.7639104 square feet.
+The divergence in real estate measurement conventions has real economic consequences.
+International property portals and mortgage lenders must convert units when serving cross-border buyers.
+In the EU, property advertisement regulations require clear disclosure of area in square meters to protect consumers.
+The US, meanwhile, has no federal standard for how square footage must be calculated, which means that two 2,000 sq ft homes may differ significantly in actual livable space depending on whether the seller included unfinished basement, garage, or enclosed porches in their measurement.

 Common Mistakes to Avoid